INTP and INFP Relationships: Compatibility, Love, and Friendship

 3. They usually have some specific interests in common with their friends.

-It is pretty much an undisputed fact that INFPs make wonderful friends.
+It is pretty much an undisputed fact that INFPs make terrific friends.
 They are caring and loyal and will always put their friends’ needs ahead of their own in difficult situations.
 The only problem is that sometimes they may be a little too needy.

-3 Characteristics of INFP friendships
+3 Characteristics of INFP Friendships

 1. They are the kinds of friends who will drop everything and be there for support if a friend needs them.